tschm/MosekRegression/README.md

 ## License

-If you have a valid Mosek license you may want to edit the Dockerfile and adjust the definition of the environment variable in there.
+You need a valid Mosek license.

 ## Applications